Articles for the ‘Summing Amplifier’ Category

 Bipolar to Unipolar Converters Based on a Summing Amplifier Configuration

-In a previous article I presented a method for designing a bipolar to unipolar converter using a summing amplifier.
+In a previous article, Design a Bipolar to Unipolar Converter to Drive an ADC, I presented a method for designing a bipolar to unipolar converter using a summing amplifier.
 In this article I am going to show more examples of bipolar to unipolar converters which are based on a summing amplifier configuration.
 You can adapt them to your needs if you use the method I described in the previous article.